 Update: Transcript added.
 Truthdig Editor-in-Chief Robert Scheer appeared on The Real News Network’s "Reality Asserts Itself" to discuss why the energy of the mass political movements of 1960s America dissipated and how the United States could prosper without resorting to the tactics of empire.

-For those who love pointless games of aggression, rocks will always beat scissors.
-And the reason why that will never change is because logic has nothing to do with arguing for or against the rules of a game.
+For those who love pointless games of aggression, rocks will always beat scissors And the reason why that will never change is because logic has nothing to do with arguing for or against the rules of a game And that will never change because logic has nothing to do with arguing for or against the rules of a game.

 I suddenly started to worry that the only threat hippies might pose to the dominant culture nowadays was the personal-injury lawsuits they were likely to file from accidental falls due to uneven pavement.
 “I’m gathering my wa,” he said, his eyes closed like he was Charlie Parker listening to the bebop rhythms of the universe, his mind awash in Gravy.